 2. There are many different and unrelated training programs.

-One can certainly get trained and “certified” in doing whatever it is that the particular “equine chiropractor” says it is that he or she is doing, although plenty of people who say they’re equine chiropractors don’t have any formal training at all.
-Training can vary from courses that involve over a hundred hours (as opposed to, say, four years for chiropractic school), to those that involve a few hundred minutes.
+When you go to veterinary school, everyone learns most of the same things.
+However, “chiropractic” training is, well, different.
+Such training as there is can vary from courses that involve over a hundred hours (as opposed to, say, three or four years for chiropractic school), to those that involve a few hundred minutes out of your weekend.
 Methods can involve various pushes, twists, and pulls on the horse’s body to shooting the horse with a gun that has a little plunger in it.
 It can be limited to veterinarians and/or chiropractors, or open to anyone.

 And, at the end, all of the training programs have two things in common: